etiennebert/forest_club/1_Data/README_DATA.md

 This will generate extracted data in subfolders under:
 1_Data\1.
 HILDA data\1.
 Extracting_ntcdf_data

-(The script takes approximately half and hour to run).
+(The script takes approximately half an hour to run).

 #### 3. Alteryx Workflow Steps
 Open Alteryx Designer.